jaroslawroszyk/vscode-log-highlighter-/README.md

 Select the highlighted word again and use:
 - `Remove Highlight` → removes just that word
 - `Remove All Highlights` → clears all at once

+These actions are available from both the Command Palette and the right-click **Highlight** submenu.

 ## 📦 Installation